@Safetymountain Tracking – Your Own Virtual Hiking Support Team

 By regularly using the @safetymountain Tracking group, I have learned where the traditional crime hot spots are and I have avoided them, where possible.
 I have even cancelled planned hikes in areas where muggings were currently occurring.

 I can highly recommend this free service as it gives one a sense of security when hiking on the mountain because you know that there is someone keeping track of your progress and ready to help if you get into trouble.
+It also helps you to better prepare yourself for your hike and to take better care of your hiking group while hiking, even if you are not leading the hike.

 Ask yourself, why would you not want to use this free service?